devabhargav9/vision-based-target-detection-and-positioning-UAV-system/README.md

+Hello there!
 # vision-based-target-detection-and-positioning-UAV-system
-This folder has only object detection part of the project as the rest of the project was related to hardware(DRONE-UAV SYSTEM)
+This folder has only object detection part of the project as the rest of the project is related to hardware(DRONE-UAV SYSTEM).

 MobileNetSSD_deploy.caffemodel is the model pi_object_detrection is the py file that has the script to take the input stream and process the stream